Home/Bloodbath Hub/Apocalyptic Trilogy

 What order do you play the trilogy in?

-What song does the Apocalyptic Trilogy use?
+What song does the classic trilogy use?